 If you still find you are having trouble, and you have looked through the troubleshooting guide, email me!

-If you wan too make a brighter yellow lemonade slime, add food coloring now!
+STEP 3 Optional): If you want to make a brighter yellow lemonade slime, add food coloring now!

 SLIME ACTIVATOR STEP

 STEP 5: The final step is to add the slime activator (read more on slime activators here) which is the saline solution, please note the original recipe calls for 1 tbsp to be used.